eoli3n/eoli3n.github.io/archlinux/_posts/2020-05-01-zfs-install.md

 Then the kernel version that runs your latest archiso dismatch your zfs module version.

 The workaround is to [build your own archiso](https://wiki.archlinux.org/index.php/Install_Arch_Linux_on_ZFS#Embedding_archzfs_into_archiso) that includes that module.
-What a deception, i just found a way to use [netboot archlinux](../../../2020/04/25/recovery.html) as installer or recovery.
+What a deception, I just found a way to use [netboot archlinux](../../../2020/04/25/recovery.html) as installer or recovery.

 ### There's always a way, if you're a commiter